AditiPandey568/ETH-AVAX-/README.md

 3. Deploy the contract to a compatible blockchain network, such as Ethereum.

-4. Once the contract is deployed, you can interact with it by calling the checkValue function, providing a uint256 value as an argument.

-5. The checkValue function will perform the following error handling operations:

-    * It uses the require statement to check if the value is greater than 0.
-If the condition is not met, it throws an exception with the error message "Value must be greater than 0."

-    * It uses the assert statement to validate internal consistency.
-It multiplies the value by 2 and checks if the result is greater than or equal to the value.
-If the condition is false, it indicates an internal error, and the contract execution is reverted.

-    * It uses the revert statement to revert the transaction and throw an exception if the value is equal to 42.
-The error message "The value cannot be 42" is provided in this case.

-6. The function will return true if none of the error conditions are met.
+4. Interact with the Contract:
+After deploying the contract, you'll see the contract's functions listed below the contract details.
+Click on the function you want to interact with (e.g., "addMember").
+Enter the required parameters (e.g., member ID and name) in the input fields provided.
+Click on the "transact" button to execute the function. then can also interact with other functions, such as "removeMember," "borrowBook," "returnBook," and "addBook," in a similar manner.

+5. For Viewing Contract State:
+ In the "Deployed Contracts" section,we see the deployed contract instance with its functions and state variables. then just interact with the contract using the provided interface.

-## Error Handling Mechanisms
+# Error Handling Mechanisms
-The ErrorHandling contract demonstrates the following error handling mechanisms:
+The ErrorHandling contract demonstrates the following error-handling mechanisms:

 * require statement: Used to enforce a condition that must be met for the function to continue execution.
 It throws an exception if the condition is not met.